 Many business owners choose to form a new LLC for each of their business ventures.
 In most states, there are no restrictions on how many LLCs an entrepreneur may create.
 For example, our friend Jonah may decide to form an independent LLC for his online antique car parts business while running his vehicle repair shop LLC separately.

-What’s the advantage of separate LLCs?
-It isolates the risk for each individual business.
-So, if someone sues Jonah’s auto repair LLC, his online antique car parts LLC’s assets will be protected, and vice versa.
+- Independent LLCs isolate the risk for each individual business.
+So, if someone sues Jonah’s Auto Repair LLC, his online antique car parts LLC’s assets will be protected, and vice versa.

 3. Create an LLC Holding Company With Individual LLCs Under It

 Another option for running multiple businesses is to create individual LLCs for each of the businesses and then put them under one parent LLC that acts as a holding company.
 Typically, a holding LLC will have administrative significance, but no direct operations tied to it.
 Rather, it will own the assets required to operate the LLCs beneath it.

 Using Jonah as our example again, in a holding company with an LLC structure, he might form Jonah Enterprises, LLC as a parent LLC, which then owns Jonah’s Vehicle Repair and Restoration, LLC and Back in Time Antique Car Parts and Accessories, LLC.

 - This scenario may be attractive when a business owner is looking to sell a business line or spin off one of their businesses.

 - It may also be beneficial for an established company that wants to fund starting a new business.

 - Structuring multiple businesses this way offers protection for the individual LLCs against the lawsuits and debts of the other LLCs and liability protection for parent LLC owners.